 Heating and Cooling

-Heating and cooling your home may seem pretty straightforward but there are actually a variety of technologies you can use—many of which can save you money.
+Heating and cooling may seem pretty straightforward, but there are actually a variety of technologies you can use—many of which can save you money.

-These electric heating and cooling technologies operate with 100% or more energy efficiency:
+These electric heating and cooling technologies operate with an energy efficiency level of 100% or higher.

 - Thermal-storage systems